jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 # Bulk Data Format {#bulk_data_format}

-The data returned for a Bulk RDAP request ((#bulk_rdap_url)) is a JSON object providing metadata information, followed by newline-separated RDAP JSON objects for one or more RDAP object classes.
+The data returned for a Bulk RDAP request ((#bulk_rdap_url)) is a JSON object providing metadata information, followed by newline-separated data objects for one or more RDAP object classes.

 ## Metadata

-The following JSON members for metadata MUST be included:
+The JSON metadata object MUST include the following members:

-* "extensionId" -- the "nroBulkRdap1" string
+* "extensionId" -- the "nroBulkRdap1" string (see (#rdap_extensions_registry))
-* "versionId" -- a version 4 Universally Unique IDentifier (UUID, [@!RFC9562, section 5.4]) string that MUST be the same for all the bulk data generated for various RDAP object classes at a particular interval (say, on a daily basis)
+* "versionId" -- a version 4 Universally Unique IDentifier (UUID, [@!RFC9562, section 5.4]) string that MUST be the same for all the bulk data generated for various RDAP object classes at a particular interval (say, once a day)
-* "producer" -- a string identifying the registry that produced the bulk data, with possible values of "AFRINIC", "APNIC", "ARIN", "LACNIC", "RIPE NCC", or a string literal for a registry at the national or local level
+* "producer" -- a string identifying the registry that produced the bulk data, with possible values of "AFRINIC", "APNIC", "ARIN", "LACNIC", "RIPE NCC", or an agreed-upon string literal for a registry at the national or local level
-* "productionDate" -- a string containing the date and time with the UTC offset of the producer when the bulk data being returned was produced
+* "productionDate" -- a string containing the date and time with the UTC offset of the producer, indicating when the bulk data being returned was produced
-* "objectCount" -- a number to indicate the number of newline-separated RDAP objects following the metadata object
+* "objectCount" -- a positive number representing the count of newline-separated data objects following the metadata object, to help clients detect a partial response for a bulk data request

 ## Data

-The metadata object is followed by newline-separated RDAP JSON objects for one or more RDAP object classes.
-Beside adhering to the object class definition per [@!RFC9083, section 5], or to the specification of a future RDAP object class, each returned object has the following characteristics:
+The metadata object is followed by newline-separated data objects for one or more RDAP object classes.
+Beside adhering to the object class definition per [@!RFC9083, section 5] or the specification of a future RDAP object class, each returned object has the following characteristics:

-* An "rdapConformance" member MUST be included to signify the RDAP extensions used to construct the object.
+* An "rdapConformance" member ([@!RFC9083, section 4.1]) MUST be included to indicate the RDAP extensions used for constructing the object.
-* The "self" links for the object, and for the nested objects it contains at the first level, MUST be included to have parity with the "ref" element in the Bulk Whois.
+* The "self" links ([@!RFC9083, section 4.2]) for the object and its first-level nested objects MUST be included.
+For example, include the "self" links for an entity object and its IP network and autonomous system number objects but not for the entities within those IP network and autonomous system number objects.
-* For compactness, a nested object MUST NOT include any other data beside its "self" link, "handle" when defined, and relationship to the object (e.g., using the "roles" member in an Entity object to relate to an IP Network object).
+* For compactness, a first-level nested object MUST NOT include any other data beside its "self" link, "handle" (representing a registry-unique identifier for the object) if defined, and relationship to the containing object (e.g., using the "roles" member in a nested entity object to relate to its containing IP network object).

 ## Example